Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Firstly, before a glacial period, a V-shaped valley exists, having moderately steep sides and a central river channel, with **interlocking spurs** being a distinct feature.
 During periods of glaciation, snow begins to accumulate in these valleys as they are often sheltered.

 ![](https://cheatsheet-assets.ibaguette.com/alevel/geography/C186FA7B-7B73-41FC-8572-925D09410A4F.png)
 *How a V-shaped valley is formed.
-Remember this from GCSE? (if not, recap yourself on the GCSE cheat sheet!*
+Remember this from GCSE? (if not, recap yourself on the [GCSE Geography cheat sheet!](https://ibaguette.com/cheatsheets/gcse/geography/Paper1#river-landscapes)*

-When an ice mass has formed in the valley or low from an upland area, freeze-thaw weathering begins to occur above the glacier line (where this ice mass is), causing the valley to steepen, in the same way as a corrie steepens its back wall.
+When an ice mass has formed in the valley or has flowed from an upland area, freeze-thaw weathering begins to occur above the glacier line (where this ice mass is), causing the valley to steepen, in the same way as a corrie steepens its back wall.
 The glacier itself also causes plucking, mostly on the sides, as rocks are frozen and ripped as the glacier moves.
 Vertical abrasion also deepens the valley floor as subglacial material comes into contact with the bedrock.

 ### Hanging valley